dopeboy/tlmslackapprenticeshipcirriculum/README.md

 # tlmslackapprenticeshipcirriculum

-This is the cirriculum for the [TLM-Slack](https://slackhq.com/next-chapter-a-pilot-program-aiming-to-help-formerly-incarcerated-individuals-find-work-and-succeed-in-tech) apprenticeship program.
+This is the curriculum for the [TLM-Slack](https://slackhq.com/next-chapter-a-pilot-program-aiming-to-help-formerly-incarcerated-individuals-find-work-and-succeed-in-tech) apprenticeship program.
 It is intended to be account for four weeks of training time.
 The instructor is encouraged to supplement this training with hands-on projects (not included) so that students can apply what they learn.

 | Unit | Overview | Objectives (*Coders will...*)|
 |:--------|:---:|:---------|